xtuer/sql-formatter/README.md

   id = 3
 ```

-The tool also accepts a JSON config file with the `--config` option that takes this form:
+The tool also accepts a JSON config file named .sql-formatter.json in the current or any parent directory, or with the `--config` option that takes this form:

 ```json
 {